-11 October 2010 - 20 November 2010Stephen Friedman Gallery is delighted to announce an exhibition of new work by British artist Claire Barclay.
-This is the artist's second solo exhibition at the gallery, and it coincides with her Bloomberg Commission ‘Shadow Spans' at the Whitechapel Gallery through 2 May 2011.
+11 October 2010 - 20 November 2010Stephen Friedman Gallery is delighted to announce an exhibition of new paintings by Brazilian artist Beatriz Milhazes.
+This is the artist's fourth solo exhibition at the gallery and anticipates her forthcoming one-person show at the Beyeler Foundation in Basel, in 2011.

+3 September 2010 - 2 October 2010Stephen Friedman Gallery is delighted to announce an exhibition of new work by British artist Claire Barclay.
 Barclay is one of her generation's foremost sculptors.
 Turned wood, rawhide, soft leather, machined brass and woven straw are some of the materials that coalesce as the precious and the everyday, the hand-woven and the mechanically produced, are brought to the fore.
 Familiar forms are hinted at in these careful assemblages.
 Each sculpted piece teeters somewhere on the brink between the figurative and the abstract, between the ambiguous and the referential.

 30 July 2010 - 21 August 2010In late April, Converse and Dazed launched The Converse/Dazed 2010 Emerging Artists Award, a major new art competition designed to offer an exciting platform to emerging artists, offering a first prize of £6,000 and an exhibition at Stephen Friedman Gallery, one of London's leading contemporary art galleries, in July and August 2010.
 The award panel of highly esteemed artists, presenters and fashion insiders, including Tim Marlow, Sadie Coles, Isobel Harbison, Francesca Gavin, Mark Titchner and Tom Morton, have decided the shortlist.